 Happy news for Cape parrot fans is that “Red”, a wild-born female Cape parrot rehabilitated from a deadly viral infection and released back into the wild in 2011 has been seen on several occasions visiting a suburban birdbath, apparently healthy and living the life.

 The female Cape parrot (Poicephalus robustus) was one of four handed over to me in May 2011.
-All four were severely malnourished and suffering from the deadly Psittacine Beak and Feather Disease (PBFD).
+All four were severely malnourished and apparently suffering from the deadly Psittacine Beak and Feather Disease (PBFD).
 My wife and I (plus a few willing helpers) nurtured the four parrots for six intense months before releasing them back into their native range in South Africa’s Eastern Cape Province.

-The ailing parrots could barely walk out of their holding cages when they arrived, but a healthy diet of indigenous food (including their favourite yellowwood nuts) and a stress-free environment led to a steady recovery and eventual successful release for all four of the parrots.
+The ailing parrots could barely walk out of their holding cages when they arrived, but a healthy diet of indigenous food (including their favourite yellowwood kernels) and a stress-free environment led to a steady recovery and eventual successful release for all four of the parrots.

 We nicknamed this female “Red” because of the large amount of red on her forehead.
-Usually young Cape parrots show various amounts of red in the forehead, which then almost totally disappears in males as they mature.
+Usually, young Cape parrots show various amounts of red in the forehead, which then almost totally disappears in males as they mature.
 Females, however, usually retain the red forehead – the amount of red varies from a few specks to a bright red band.

 Red was the weakest of the four rehabilitated and released parrots, so we have great hope that the other three are also doing well, and have dispersed back to their preferred territories.

 The Cape parrot is endemic to the high-altitude Afromontane mistbelt forests of South Africa where they nest and roost but they also forage in lower-lying forests and farmlands.
 There are fewer than 2 000 individuals left in the wild, making this Africa’s rarest parrot.
 Major threats include PBFD, habitat loss and illegal capture for the caged bird industry.